aabbtree77/miniguestlog/README.md

 - 1 GB of SSD storage for PostgreSQL databases, which expire after 30 days, this is why I also must use MongoDB Atlas.

-It is not entirely clear how well render handles complex fast moving projects like Bun.js, Next.js.
+It is not entirely clear how well render.com handles complex fast moving projects like Bun.js, Next.js.
 [Web Dev Cody](https://youtu.be/ixCEmwH1D8c?t=821) prefers Vercel for his Next.js deployments.

 The free plan is only good for testing external DBs and personal web apps, such as this one.